Icinga/icingaweb2-module-director/doc/03-Automation.md

 ### Kickstart an empty Director database

-The Director kickstart wizard helps you with setting up a connection to Icinga2 master node, import it's endpoint and zone definition and it also syncs already configured command definitions.
+The Director kickstart wizard helps you with setting up a connection to Icinga2 master node, import its endpoint and zone definition and it also syncs already configured command definitions.
 But this wizard is not only available through the web frontend, you can perfectly trigger it in an idempotent way with Puppet: